KKyang/qtsmartgraphics/README.md

 smartLabel supports show image functions which supports QImage and Mat (in BGR format).
 It also supports mouse clicks events.

+### Usage

+qtsmartgraphics now uses OpenGL.
+Before Qt 5.5 you have to use OpenGL version.
+After Qt 5.5 you'll have to add opengl module in the *.pro file.
+(QT += opengl)

 ### Author

 Original by Shih-Jhong Yu, Revised by KKyang.
 If there is any bug found, feel free to open an issue at Github.